Catholic Church in the 20th century: Pius XII

+Jews, the Holocaust and persecution

+While Pope Pius XII has been credited with helping to save hundreds of thousands of Jews during the Holocaust, the Church has also been accused of having encouraged centuries of antisemitism by its teachings and not doing enough to stop Nazi atrocities.
+Many Nazi criminals escaped overseas after the Second World War, also because they had powerful supporters from the Vatican.
+The judgment of Pius XII is made more difficult by the sources, because the church archives for his tenure as nuncio, cardinal secretary of state and pope are in part closed or not yet processed.

 Despite a number of condemnations of atrocities committed during World War II, Pope Pius XII has been criticized for not having explicitly spoken out against the Holocaust.
 Although he never defended himself against such criticism, there is evidence that he chose to keep his public pronouncements circumspect while acting covertly to assist Jews seeking refuge from the Holocaust.
 Although Pius XII was exhorted by the British government and the Polish government-in-exile to condemn Nazi atrocities directly, he declined to do so out of concern that such pronouncements would only instigate further persecution by the Nazis.
 These sentiments were based on opinions expressed to him by bishops in Germany and Poland.
 When Dutch bishops protested against the wartime deportation of Jews, the Nazis responded by increasing deportations rounding up 92 converts including Edith Stein who were then deported and murdered.
 "The brutality of the retaliation made an enormous impression on Pius XII."
 In Poland, the Nazis murdered over 2,500 monks and priests and even more were imprisoned.
 In the Soviet Union, an even more severe persecution occurred.